benthemobileguy/quizlr_tiktok_clone/README.md

 2. Open the starter project in any supported IDE of your choice.

-3. Run flutter pub get && flutter run
+3. Run: flutter pub get && flutter run